elatov/elatov.github.io/_posts/2013-08-26-using-polkit-to-change-screen-brightness-on-a-mac-bookpro-running-fedora-19.md

   - PolicyKit
   - sudo
 ---
 I wanted to create some keyboard short cuts to change the brightness of my screen (similar to what I did <a href="http://virtuallyhyper.com/2013/03/update-chrubuntu-12-04-to-13-04-on-the-samsung-chromebook/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/03/update-chrubuntu-12-04-to-13-04-on-the-samsung-chromebook/']);">here</a>).
-On my Fedora install I didn&#8217;t have any gnome components installed, I was just using **lightdm** with **icewm**.
+On my Fedora install I didn't have any gnome components installed, I was just using **lightdm** with **icewm**.

 ## Change Screen Brightness with Sysfs